-I would like to share a few ideas and stories I have heard from women who have experienced a pregnancy loss which made an impression on me.
+I would like to share a few ideas and stories I have heard from women who have experienced a pregnancy loss.

-One was about naming their child.
-In a quiet space she asked in her mind (for some this would be asking god or a high power) “what is your name”?
+One idea was about naming their child.
+In a quiet space she asked in her mind “What is your name” (For some, this would be asking God or a high power for assistance in getting a name for the child)?
 In the short time that followed she heard a name in her mind.
-Being skeptical and of a questioning nature she mentioned “that is not the name I would have picked” and thought of other names.
-After contemplating different names she realized this name came to her mind for a reason and finally settled on the name she received.
+Being skeptical and having a questioning nature she mentioned “that is not the name I would have picked” and thought of other names.
+After contemplating different names, she realized this name came to her mind for a reason and finally settled on the name she received.

 I have heard similar but different stories from other women as well.
 The main theme was asking and a name came in their mind that they never would have initially chosen or had ever entertained the thought of.